icml45201-lab/icml_submission_12450/README.md

 The empirical results (detailed in Table E) and high-resolution visual alignments (Figures 1 and 2) confirm both the numerical robustness of the generator and its zero-shot temporal super-resolution capabilities.

-### Deep Dive A: Numerical Stiffness & Adaptive Solver Stability
+### Observation A: Numerical Stiffness & Adaptive Solver Stability
 Reviewer B4CM correctly pointed out that evaluating adaptive solvers is critical for continuous-time models.
 We evaluated the continuous-time KAE's latent ODE across varying integration steps to test the boundaries of absolute stability.

 * **The Empirical Proof:** At small step sizes ($\Delta t \le 0.15s$), all solvers perform comparably.
 Furthermore, the adaptive `Dopri5` solver perfectly matches the standard `RK4` performance across all evaluated intervals, proving our continuous generator does not suffer from jagged, discontinuous gradients that typically disrupt adaptive step-size controllers.
 * **The Physical Mechanism (Why Euler Fails):** As the integration step size increases to massive bounds ($\Delta t = 1.00s$), weak first-order solvers like `Euler` and `Midpoint` diverge catastrophically into numerical infinity ($\sim 10^{13} - 10^{19}$). **This divergence is actually proof of a mathematically sound physical model.** Because our Koopman operator accurately captures the dissipative, high-frequency modes of fluid turbulence, the resulting ODE is mathematically "stiff."
 At $\Delta t = 1.00s$, the explicit Euler method exits its region of absolute stability for these large negative eigenvalues, causing numerical blow-up.
 * **The RK4/Dopri5 Advantage:** Higher-order Runge-Kutta methods (like `RK4` and `Dopri5`) possess much larger stability regions in the complex plane.
 They successfully encompass the stiff dissipative eigenvalues of our Koopman operator, maintaining strict stability and bounded errors even at a $1.00s$ jump step.

-### Deep Dive B: Exact Analytical Integration & Zero-Shot Generalization
+### Observation B: Exact Analytical Integration & Zero-Shot Generalization
 While ODE solvers demonstrate the model's robustness, the ultimate advantage of our architecture is that the strictly linear latent space allows us to bypass numerical integration entirely at inference.

 * **The Mechanism:** We can compute the exact analytical solution via the matrix exponential: $z(\tau) = \exp(\mathbf{K}_{\text{cont}}\tau)z_0$.